citp/privacy-policy-historical/o/ol/oli/olivegarden.com.md

-> *The following text is extracted and transformed from the olivegarden.com privacy policy that was archived on 2015-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151205203947id_/http%3A//www.olivegarden.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the olivegarden.com privacy policy that was archived on 2016-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160604024135id_/http%3A//www.olivegarden.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Olive Garden Italian Restaurant

 ## Darden: Online Privacy Notice

-Effective Date: April 16, 2015
+Effective Date: March 8, 2016

-We at Darden Corporation, along with our affiliates (collectively, "Darden"), respect your concerns about privacy.
-This Privacy Notice applies to personal information we collect on the Darden websites on which we have posted this Privacy Notice (collectively, the "Sites").
+We at Darden Corporation, along with our affiliates (collectively, "Darden," "we," "our," "us"), respect your concerns about privacy.
+This Privacy Notice applies to our use of personal information that we may collect at Darden locations in the United States and via online and mobile services that link to this Privacy Notice (collectively, the "Services").

 This Privacy Notice describes the types of personal information we collect on the Sites, how we may use the information, with whom we may share it and the choices available to you regarding our use of the information.
 We also describe the measures we take to safeguard the information and tell you how to contact us about our privacy practices.